Evonnehyf/permutation_importance/README.md

 importance = weight_rank + perturbation_rank * std(perturbation_rank) + correlation_rank * (1 - std(perturbation_rank))

-Can be used with linear and forest models from sklearn.
+Can be used with linear / tree-based models from sklearn.
 Compatible with the sklearn pipeline.

 Check out the code for more info.